 - Astaxanthin 4 mg is a natural astaxanthin complex sourced from the extract of microalgae Haematococcus pluvialis

-- Krill Oil and Astaxanthin a krill oil that is easy to digest and doesn’t cause that fishy burp that often accompanies some fish oils
+- Krill Oil and Astaxanthin a krill oil that is easy to digest and doesn’t cause the fishy burp that often accompanies some fish oils

 - High Potency Astaxanthin is an ultrahigh potency astaxanthin obtained from the microalgae Haematococcus pluvialis using an extraction method that does not involve chemical solvents